 Color is an important component of how a brand is perceived.
 The university color system offers options that allow for creative expression.
 The palette stems from an exploration of colors that appear in the buildings and environment found on our many campuses, as well as from existing color palettes belonging to our divisions.

 Only three colors exist for the university identity.
-They are: PMS 288, black, and white.
+They are: PMS 288 C, PMS Black 4 C, and white.
 No other color may be used when reproducing the university logo.

 While the background for the white version can be any color, pattern, or image, the color for the logo itself must remain white.